atlhawksfanatic/NBA-BY-LAWS/docs/03-bylaws.md

 ### Voluntarily Retired List

 A Player who has not completed the playing services called for under his Player Contract may be transferred to the Voluntarily Retired List only after the Commissioner is notified in a Writing by both the Player and the Team with which he is under contract.
-No Player whose name appears on any Member's Voluntarily Retired List shall, without the unanimous consent of the Board of Governors, be permitted to engage in any Exhibition, Regular Season, or Playoff Game within a period of one (1) year from the date that his name shall have been first placed on such List.
+No Player whose name appears on any Member's Voluntarily Retired List shall, without the unanimous consent of the Board of Governors, be permitted to engage in any Exhibition, Regular Season, Playoff Game, or NBA G League game as a Two-Way Player or Player on work assignment, within a period of one (1) year from the date that his name shall have been first placed on such List.
 If such Player desires to become an active Player in the Association, and the Member for which he last played does not desire to acquire his services, the right to acquire such services shall be determined in accordance with the waiver procedure.

 ### Armed Services List and Returning Servicemen

 (a) Members shall continue to have rights to the services of a Player who has been inducted into the Armed Services by placing the name of the Player on its Armed Services List.
 The name of such Player, unless removed from such List in accordance with the provisions hereof, shall remain on such List during his active duty and for thirty (30) days thereafter.
 As used herein "active duty" shall not include performance of periodic reserve obligations of any such Player.
 (b) Notwithstanding the foregoing, a Player in the Armed Services may be retained or placed on a Member's Active List or Inactive List and may play in Exhibition, Regular Season and, if otherwise eligible, Playoff Games, if his retention on such Active List or Inactive List will not result in exceeding the maximum provided in Sections 6.02 and 6.03 of these By-Laws.
 A Player may be placed on a Member's Armed Services List at any time after such Player has been inducted into the Armed Services; provided, however, that a Player may be placed on such Armed Services List from the Member's Active List or Inactive List only once during the same period of active service in the Armed Services if such Player has played in any Exhibition, Regular Season, or Playoff Games during the period of active service.
 (c) A Player who was under contract with a Member at the time of his induction into the Armed Services and who, upon his release, requests re-employment prior to February 15, must be tendered a contract on the same terms and conditions as the contract in existence at the time he was so inducted.
 Such Player must be "tried out" and, notwithstanding the provision of Sections 6.02 and 6.03 of these By-Laws governing the maximum number of Players that may be carried on an Active List or Inactive List, may participate in Exhibition, Regular Season, and Playoff Games.
 If such a returning Player requests re-employment on or after February 15, he must similarly be tendered a contract and "tried out" and, notwithstanding the provisions in said Sections 6.02 and 6.03 of these By-Laws, may participate in Exhibition and Regular Season Games but may not participate in Playoff Games.
-(d) The provisions of this Section 6.09 shall also apply to returning servicemen not previously under contract with a Member; provided, however, that no more than two (2) such Players may be "tried out" by a Member at any one time.
+(d) The provisions of this Section 6.10 shall also apply to returning servicemen not previously under contract with a Member; provided, however, that no more than two (2) such Players may be "tried out" by a Member at any one time.
 (e) A Player who has played in any Regular Season Game or Playoff Game while in the Armed Services and who, upon his release from the Armed Services, is entitled to employment or reemployment pursuant to the provisions of subsections (c) and (d) hereof must, notwithstanding the provisions of those subsections, be included in determining the maximum number of Players on the Member's Active List and Inactive List provided for in Sections 6.02 and 6.03 of these By-Laws.

 ### Effect of Waiver on Player Lists